xissburg/edyn/docs/Design.md

 ## Server sends data to client

 The server will periodically capture snapshots of relevant islands and send them out to clients.
-Which islands will be sent and how often is determined by the client's _points of interest_.

-The point of interest is simply an entity that has a `edyn::position` component.
-This means a dynamic or kinematic object can be set as a point of interest, such as the character or vehicle controlled by the user which is the only one point of interest that will exist in most cases.
-Extra points of interest are necessary in case the user can operate a free-look camera and move around to see the world somewhere else.
+Which islands will be sent and how often is determined by the client's _AABB of interest_, which is an AABB the server can use to query its broadphase tree to determine which islands to send.
+Extra AABBs of interest are necessary in case the user can operate a free-look camera and move around to see the world somewhere else.

-All entities in a radius around the point of interest will be included in the snapshot.
 Not all entities are necessarily included in one snapshot.
 If the server is multi-threaded, this will be done separately per island, which will result in a bunch of smaller snapshot packets being sent for the same step number.
 These packets don't need to be reliably delivered.

 ## Client sends data to server